codesplinta/URISanity/README.md

 ## Motivation

-There are many web-based zero-day vulnerabilities (CVEs) that can be expolited in Browsers/NodeJS servers using Standard and/or Custom URI schemes.
+There are many web-based zero-day vulnerabilities that can be expolited in Browsers/NodeJS servers using Standard and/or Custom URI schemes.
 Certain browsers like Safari and Firefox are usually subceptible to launching such URIs without a prompt or restrictions and enable [Arbitrary File Execution](https://en.wikipedia.org/wiki/Arbitrary_code_execution#:~:text=arbitrary%20code%20execution%20(ACE)%20is%20an%20attacker's%20ability%20to%20run%20any%20commands%20or%20code%20of%20the%20attacker's%20choice%20on%20a%20target%20machine%20or%20in%20a%20target%20process.), [Remote Code Execution](https://www.checkpoint.com/cyber-hub/cyber-security/what-is-remote-code-execution-rce/#:~:text=Remote%20code%20execution%20(RCE)%20attacks,control%20over%20a%20compromised%20machine.) and/or [Connection String Pollution](https://link.springer.com/chapter/10.1007/978-3-642-16120-9_16?noAccess=true) (on the server) where possible.
 This is why this library was built.
 It moves to create a layer of protection for your web applications both on the Browser and on the Server (NodeJS only) by blocking badly formed/suspicious URIs.

+Furthermore, other solutions like [braintree/sanitize-url](http://www.github.com/braintree/sanitize-url) are too naive and a bit buggy.
+Also, most front-end frameworks like **Angular** and **Vue** (safe for **React**) do not do a very robust and serious (non-trivial) job of sanitiziting URLs either.
+This is why this library is very important to web application developers who need reliability in sanitizing URLs.

 ## Installation